 Possible items for an LTP corrigendum: 1.
-A note on the future of LTP: LTP was designed to be highly bit-efficient; part of the design includes the use of self-delimiting numeric values (SDNVs) in some of the protocol fields.
+A note on the suitability of LTP for ultra-high-speed implementations LTP was designed to be highly bit-efficient; part of the design includes the use of self-delimiting numeric values (SDNVs) in some of the protocol fields.
 While this allows LTP to maintain bit efficiency over a wide range of operational environments (e.g. when sending different sized LTP blocks), it results in headers where the size MAY vary from segment to segment and that require parsing multiple SDNVs.
-This makes it difficult to implement LTP in high-speed environments where the LTP processing is moved to field programmable gate arrays (FPGAs).
+This makes it difficult to implement LTP in high-speed environment or extremely resource-constrained environments where the LTP processing is moved to field programmable gate arrays (FPGAs) or other hardware accelerators.
 To address the performance issues at high rates, CCSDS is developing another optionally-reliable link layer shim that provides many of the same features as LTP but using a header format that allows for the determination of all of the field sizes by reading a single byte in the header.
-This implementation facilitates high-speed implementations by allowing receivers to quickly identify the size of the LTP header and the offsets of *all* fields within it.
-The new protocol also simplifies the original LTP in a number of ways, such as:

-reducing the number of block types and moving much of the link signaling to extensions;

-the removal of mixed-color blocks (blocks that contain a mix of reliable and unreliable data in a single block);

-the removal of LTP security (with missions recommended to use some combination of link-layer and network security instead); and

-the removal of trailer extensions.

-The new protocol, while well-suited to high-rate operations, is also as applicable as the existing LTP protocol to bandwidth-constrained missions
+This will facilitate FPGA/ASIC implementation of an LTP-like high-speed reliable mechanism suitable for near-Earth or lunar optical communications (or other high-rate links), while LTP may continue to be suitable for lower-rate high-delay links such as deep space links.
+While LTP and this new protocol will not be directly interoperable, they are expected to be used as converge layers under the Bundle Protocol in a delay tolerant network.
+Thus, coexistence of both protocols in different links of the same delay tolerant network is possible.